 What does single stitch mean on a t-shirt?

-You’re looking for one clean row near the edge, not two rows of stitching like a double stitch or coverstitch.
+It’s a single-needle hem with one clean line of stitching around the sleeve edge and bottom hem, typically a lockstitch.
+You’re looking for one row near the edge, not two parallel rows like a double stitch or coverstitch.

 You get real wash fade patina, classic fits, and construction cues like tubular knit t-shirt body that scream history.